intel/llvm/sycl/doc/KernelProgramCache.md

 ### Cache eviction mechanism

 Cache eviction mechanism is required to avoid resources overfloat both for memory and disk.
-The general idea is to delete items following LRU (least recently used) strategy both for in-memory and persistent cache.
+The general idea is to delete items following cache size or LRU (least recently used) strategy both for in-memory and persistent cache.

 #### In-memory cache eviction

 It is initiated on program/kernel maps access/add item operation.
 Then cache size exceeds storage threshold the items which are least recently used are deleted.
+TODO: add detailed description of in-memory cache eviction mechanism.

 #### Persistent cache eviction